lindolfo1/portfolio/README.md

 |:---:|:---:|:---:|
 | *Pyramidal horn from foil-faced polyiso panels* | *Waveguide section; probe couples to coax* | *1.42 GHz SAW-filtered LNA + RTL-SDR dongle* |

-- Pyramidal horn antenna from foil-faced polyiso panels; waveguide section with coax-coupled probe
+- Pyramidal horn antenna from foil-faced polyiso panels, with a waveguide section and coax-coupled probe
-- RF chain: 1.42 GHz SAW-filtered LNA → RTL-SDR dongle
+- RF chain: 1.42 GHz SAW-filtered LNA into an RTL-SDR dongle
-- Fixed pointing; Earth's rotation swept the beam across the galactic plane; long integration lets the H-I line emerge from thermal noise
+- Fixed pointing.
+Earth's rotation sweeps the beam across the galactic plane, and long integration lets the H-I line come up out of thermal noise.
-- Drift above and below the rest frequency (1420.405 MHz) visible in the spectrogram, tracking Doppler shift from galactic rotation
+- Drift above and below the rest frequency (1420.405 MHz) is visible in the spectrogram, tracking Doppler shift from galactic rotation

 <br>